 Estilian leveled his arm and fired a round.
 It blazed up the slopes, surrounded by crackling veins of searing lightning.
-When it hit, a hundred-foot plume of smoke and fire erupted from the earth, sending charred bodies flying through the air.
+When it hit the incline, a hundred-foot plume of smoke and fire erupted from the earth, sending charred bodies flying through the air.

 “Keep shooting!!”
 Holly yelled.

-The Mage swung his arm thirty degrees left, toward a dense nest of archers on the other side of the pass.
-Archers sprinted out from their fortified enclosure but it was too late—his next round disappeared into a firing slits and detonated with a gut-dropping WHOOSH.
+The Mage swung his arm thirty degrees left, toward a nest of archers on the other side of the pass.
+They sprinted out from their enclosure but it was too late—his next round disappeared into a firing slit and detonated with a gut-dropping WHOOSH.
 Fleeing bowmen were launched into the air.